Jairusonkundi/CoT_and_Reinforcement_Learning/README.md

-# Fully Autonomous AI News Analyst & Blog Generator
+# Fully Autonomous AI News Analyst & Content Marketing Suite

-This repository contains a fully automated Python application that gathers recent, hyper-targeted real estate news, uses AI to perform a thematic analysis, uses that analysis to generate a complete blog post, and then automatically finds and inserts a relevant cover image.
+This repository contains a fully automated Python application that executes a multi-agent pipeline to gather recent real estate news, perform a deep thematic analysis, generate a complete blog post, find a relevant cover image, and finally, create social media copy to promote the article.

-The core of this project is a **four-agent pipeline** that demonstrates a professional, robust, and fully autonomous solution for AI-driven content creation.
+This project demonstrates a professional, robust, and fully autonomous solution for AI-driven content creation and marketing.

 ## Key Features

-*   **Hyper-Targeted Data Gathering**:
-    *   Utilizes the **SerpApi** to perform a time-filtered (last month) Google search for "real estate" exclusively within a specific news source (`businessdailyafrica.com`).
-    *   This approach guarantees 100% relevant, recent data and bypasses all website anti-bot protections.
+*   **Hyper-Targeted Data Gathering**: Utilizes **SerpApi** to perform time-filtered Google searches, guaranteeing relevant, recent data while bypassing common anti-bot protections.
-*   **AI-Powered Thematic Analysis**:
-    *   Uses **Google's Gemini 1.5 Flash** model to analyze the content of the gathered articles.
-    *   Detects the top 5 most prominent themes in the news and calculates their percentage prevalence.
+*   **AI-Powered Thematic Analysis**: Uses **Google's Gemini 1.5 Flash** to analyze article content, detecting the top 5 themes, their specific sub-themes, and their percentage prevalence.
-*   **Data-Driven Blog Generation**:
-    *   Orchestrates a second call to the Gemini AI, using the theme analysis as a rich, data-driven prompt to write a complete, well-structured blog post.
+*   **Data-Driven Blog Generation**: Orchestrates a second call to the Gemini AI, using the rich theme analysis as a prompt to write a complete, well-structured blog post.
-*   **Fully Autonomous Image Selection**:
+*   **Autonomous Image Sourcing**: A dedicated agent uses Gemini to create an intelligent image search query based on the blog's content, finds a real photo via SerpApi, downloads it, and inserts it as a full-width banner.
-    *   A dedicated AI agent analyzes the final blog text to generate a specific search query.
+*   **AI Social Media Management**: A final agent analyzes the blog post and generates ready-to-use promotional copy for Meta (Facebook/Instagram) and X (Twitter).
-    *   It then uses SerpApi's Google Images Search to find a relevant photo, downloads it, and automatically inserts it at the top of the final blog post.
-*   **Secure & Robust**:
-    *   Manages all API keys securely using a `.env` file, which is ignored by Git.
+*   **Secure & Robust**: Manages all API keys securely using a `.env` file, which is ignored by Git.

 ## The AI Pipeline

-The application orchestrates four agents in a sequential pipeline:
+The application orchestrates five agents in a sequential pipeline.
+Each script must be run in order to pass the correct data to the next agent.

-1.  **`scraper.py` (Data Agent)**:
-    *   Connects to SerpApi to execute the targeted site search for articles from the last month.
+1.  **`scraper.py` (Data Agent)**: Connects to SerpApi to execute a targeted site search and saves the raw data to `scraped_articles.csv`.
-    *   Saves the raw data into a clean `scraped_articles.csv` file.
-2.  **`analysis.py` (Analysis Agent)**:
-    *   Reads the raw data and sends it to the Gemini AI for thematic analysis.
-    *   Saves a structured JSON response of the top themes to `themes_analysis.json`.
+2.  **`analysis.py` (Analysis Agent)**: Reads the data, sends it to Gemini for thematic and sub-theme analysis, and saves a structured JSON response to `themes_analysis.json`.
-3.  **`generator.py` (Content Agent)**:
-    *   Reads the structured JSON analysis and prompts the Gemini AI to write the final blog post text.
-    *   Saves the text output to `blog_draft.md`.
+3.  **`generator.py` (Content Agent)**: Reads the JSON analysis and prompts Gemini to write the final blog post text to `blog_draft.md`.
-4.  **`image_agent.py` (Image Agent)**:
-    *   Reads the final blog text.
-    *   Uses Gemini to create an intelligent image search query.
-    *   Uses SerpApi to find a relevant image on Google Images.
-    *   Downloads the image and updates `blog_draft.md` to include it.
+4.  **`image_agent.py` (Image Agent)**: Reads the blog text, uses Gemini and SerpApi to find and download a relevant cover image, and updates `blog_draft.md` to include it.
+5.  **`social_media_agent.py` (Marketing Agent)**: Reads the final blog post and prompts Gemini to create promotional social media posts, saving them to `social_media_plan.md`.

 ## Technologies Used